dxrcy/semdir/README.md

 - _Eg._ A folder named `{Hunger.Games,the[2012]}`, in the directory `~/.temp`, which contains `Hunger.Games,the[2012].mp4`.
 The video file will be moved into `~/` when the download has finished, and the folder will be deleted.

 <!--TODO
- - Change movie sequel format
+ - Change film series format
    - `Movie.Name[2].The.Sequel[2008]
    - `Movie.Name.-2-.The.Sequel[2008]
    - `Movie.Name-2-The.Sequel[2008]